mohammed-qutubuddin/easy-maintenance-timer/readme.txt

 When the timer expires, maintenance mode does not auto-off, but the message “Maintenance Complete!” is displayed.

 == Screenshots ==
-1. Plugins Settings Page Dashboard.
+1. Settings page (toggle, message, logo, date/time).
-2. Maintenance mode frontend (with counters).
+2. Frontend maintenance page with countdown.
-3. Logo & message customization options.
+3. Logo and message customization.

 == Changelog ==
 = 1.0 =